 Dr. Brian Hay DPT, OCS

-Dr. Brian Hay, PT, DPT, MS, OCS, has worked with Performance Physical Therapy since 2004 and currently serves as the Director of Community and Athletic Development.
-Dr. Hay received an undergraduate degree in Physical Therapy from the University of New England in 2004 and a Doctorate of Physical Therapy from Massachusetts General Hospital Institute of Health Professionals in 2009.
-Dr. Hay went on to become a board-certified orthopedic specialist in 2007.
+Dr. Brian Hay, PT, DPT, MS, OCS, has worked with Performance Physical Therapy since 2004 and currently serves as a physical therapist, Chief Programs Officer, Leadership Development Coordinator, and Director of Clinical On-Boarding.
+Dr. Hay received an undergraduate degree in Physical Therapy from the University of New England in 2004 and a Doctorate of Physical Therapy from Massachusetts General Hospital Institute of Health in 2009.
+Dr. Hay went on to become a board-certified orthopedic specialist and a certification in functional dry needling.

 Check Out Dr. Hay's Featured Blogs and Podcasts